 You don’t teach your toddler to use utensils by handing him or her a full-size fork, do you?
 No way!
 You don’t want him to get hurt.
 By the same token, you need a toothbrush that is specially designed for baby.
 The bristles are soft and the head of the toothbrush is much smaller.
 The handle is shorter and significantly thicker.

-These features are important because baby’s gums are very delicate and can be easily irritated.
+These features are important because a baby’s gums are very delicate and can be easily irritated.
 In addition, as your baby grows into a toddler his undeveloped fine motor skills require a thick-handled toothbrush that is easier for him to grasp.

 Baby Toothbrush Varieties